PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/Unity Cloud Code.md

 ### Saving the Data in GameSparks

-Now you've sent the logEventRequest from Unity, you will now be able to save the Players details in GameSparks.
+Now you've sent the LogEventRequest from Unity, you will now be able to save the Players details in GameSparks.
 To do this, you need to set some custom Cloud Code in the GameSparks Portal.

 Here's how to navigate to your Event: